Product proof

 Product proof techniques

 Creating a custom PoV each time can be expensive and potentially not cost efficient.
+Consider the following techniques:

 • Customer testimonials - Make sure they include what they achieved.